Snowflake-Labs/semantic-model-generator/README.md

 You may generate a semantic model for a given list of fully qualified tables following the `{database}.{schema}.{table}` format.
 Each table in this list should be a physical table or a view present in your database.

-All generated semantic models by default are saved under `semantic_model_generator/output_models`.
+All generated semantic models by default are saved either under `semantic_model_generator/output_models` if running from the root of this project or the current directory you're in.

 ### Generation - Python